redmoogle/jsonreader/README.md

 #### Checks if a Key exists
 #### Returns: Success(T/F)

-* key: Check the existance of a key/file
+* key: Check the existence of a key/file

 ### dump()

+ex.
 ```
 json = guildreader.dump("mutes")
 ```